AlvaroGamundi/backend_app_flights/README.md

 The deployment process involved:

-- Creating an **ECR** repository and pushing the image containing both the backend code and the trained model
+- Creating an **ECR** repository and pushing the image containing the backend code
 - Setting up an **App Runner** service connected to that repository
 - Configuring the necessary **environment variables** (such as database URL, secret key, and JWT algorithm)
 - Verifying that the backend was available over HTTPS with basic auto-scaling enabled